Major Markus ‘Siege’ Brisbane

 - Captain Arlan Strangewayes – A good repair option, and Power Booster is great for a marshalled Defender.
 Explosivo with spray is also nasty.

 - Journeyman Warcaster – Put Arcane Shield on a key jack, or your warcaster.
 Park then Siege inside his Foxhole to give him a better DEF than Caine and the same ARM as a Khador 'jack.

 - Reinholdt OR Squire - Choosing between these attachments is very difficult.
 With Reload and Lucky Charm Reinhold gives a lot in terms of personal offensive output.
 Spyglass on a single stealthy target can also spare focus on Mage Sight.
 The Squire on the other hand provides him much-needed extra focus, increases the control area for his feat, and can prove occasionally useful for Force Hammer or Rift attacks.
 The increased control range from the Squire means that models affected by his feat are in his Rocket Cannon range too.
 With any other attachment you have to be 2" closer for him to be shooting models affected by Breach.

 - Support models, like Ragman, Gorman, Hutchuk and both Eiryss are all useful for him as well.
 Do not forget to activate them, before you use your feat to get the most out of their abilities.

-- Rhupert - all of his given abilities are godsend to Brisbane's forces.
+- Rhupert - all of his given abilities are gift of Morrow to Brisbane's forces.

 Drawbacks and Downsides